Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Sentiment Analysis

-In order to solve the issues of Polysemy (see Challenges: Polysemy) They exploit the "principle of compostitionality" \cite{francis}, which states that the meaning of a body of text (a sentence, a paragraph or a document) depends on the meanings of its constituents, by using a CNN or LSTM to produce sentence embeddings.
-These sentence embeddings are later used by a gated recurrent neural network (a variation of the LSTM architecture) which encode their relations and semantics in document representations.
-The gated units can be viewed as a LSTM whose output gate is always on, since they deem necessary that all available semantic information in the sentences be used in the document representation.
+Initial efforts tackled documents that were a few paragraphs long, instead of book-length.
+For example, a composite, hierarchical deep neural architecture is proposed in \cite{tang} for classifying long user reviews (e.g., of movies, restaurants, etc.).
+In order to handle polysemy, the method exploits the "principle of compostitionality" \cite{francis}, which states that the meaning of a body of text (a sentence, a paragraph or a document) depends on the meanings of its constituents, by using an LSTM to generate sentence-level embeddings for the entire document.
+These are sequentially fed to a subsequent GRU that encodes their relations and semantics, outputting a document representation that is classified by a final softmax layer.
+The GRU was explicitly selected due to its virtual lack of an output gate, since it was deemed necessary for all available sentence-level information to be used in the construction of the document representation.
+The overall architecture is trained end-to-end for classification and receives dense Word2Vec embeddings at its input layer.

-Furthermore, the document representations are used as features and classified.
-Specifically, they are turned into float-valued vectors by a linear layer, and fed to a softmax layer.
-Depending on the architecture of the model, the output of the softmax layer can either be a character's opinion or sentiment.

-One of the most recent Sentiment Analysis papers which does not use transformers\cite{morocco} uses a similar architecture, combining CNNs and BiLSTM, the latter meaning Bi-Directional LSTM.
-The dataset they created and used was one of newspaper articles, each containing an average of 4000 words and they used Doc2Vec\cite{doc2vec} for the generation of document embeddings.
-The researchers then tested multiple architectures such as pure CNNs, LSTM, CNNs and LSTM, CNNs and BiLSTM and decided on the latter one as its results surpassed the others.
-Another recent research paper on sentiment analysis\cite{1453} uses GRNNs\cite{GRNN}, which are a variation of LSTM with a reset gate $r_t$, an update state $z_t$ and manages to achieve state-of-the-art results.